UtrechtUniversity/icat-database-checker/README.md

 - Files in vaults that have a directory name which is inconsistent with the collection name
 - Hard links: multiple data objects refer to the same physical file
 - Duplicate replica: multiple replica entries for the same file
+- Data objects with too few replicas (the default minimum is one replica)

 The present version of the script is suitable for Postgresql databases.
 It is compatible with iRODS 4.2.x.